Index and Glossary – I

 Interface File Transfer:

-Discussion: The process whereby departments deposit electronic journal files (of a specific format) to an authorized directory which will be used by General Accounting to create the journals in the accounting system.
+Discussion: The process whereby departments deposit electronic journal files (of a specific format) to an authorized directory which will be used by Financial Reporting & Accounting to create the journals in the accounting system.
 This process is generally used only by departments billing for goods or services provided to other campus users.

 Discussion: The University uses the Committee of Sponsoring Organizations (COSO) definition of internal controls.
 COSO defines internal control as a process, effected by an entity’s board of directors, management and other personnel.
 Internal controls are designed to provide reasonable assurance regarding the achievement of objectives in effectiveness and efficiency of operations, reliability of financial reporting, and compliance with applicable laws and regulations.
 Internal control is a process.